victorjoh/twinpin/README.md

-# twinpin
+# Twinpin
 ![twinpin screenshot](doc/screenshot.png "twinpin screenshot")

-twinpin is a minimal twin-stick shooter.
-The two players control their characters with gamepads.
-So far I have only tried it with a Sony DualShock 4 V2.
+Twinpin is a minimalistic top-down twin-stick shooter.
+Each player controls a circle with their gamepad.
+Only Sony DualShock 4 V2 are supported so far but others gamepad have been reported to work as well.
 I develop this game to satisfy my functional programming itch.
 To play, either download [the latest release](https://github.com/victorjoh/twinpin/releases/latest), or build from source by following the instructions below.